Ragnar's Historical Knife Catalog

 Click here for image.

-#TR-LC; the Lewis & Clark is copied after an example associated with the famous expedition.
+#TR-LC; the Lewis & Clark is modeled after an example associated with the famous expedition.
 Interestingly, it is very similar to a very early "I Wilson" knife in my collection.
 The blade is fairly narrow and straight, with a clip to form a acute point.
-It's about about 5" long.
-While the example in the group picture has a square handle, my current stock has rounded handles like the one shown with the "I Wilson" knife. $34
+It's about about 5" long. .

-#TR-V; the Voyager is a slightly larger version of the roach belly utility knives traded by the Hudson's Bay Company.
+#TR-V; the Voyager is a very traditional blade pattern that goes back to medieval times, and earlier.
 The blade has a bit of a curve to work against a block or for occasional skinning.
-It's a good all-around shape that goes back to the medieval period.
-The blade is about 4 3/4" long, and the knife is about 8 1/2" overall. $34
+The blade is about 4 3/4" long, and the knife is about 8 1/2" overall.

 Click here for image.